jmhofer/scala-concurrency-playground/README.md

 # Playground for Scala concurrency concepts

-This is the companion repository for an upcoming [Zalando Tech Blog](https://tech.zalando.de/blog/) post.
+This is the companion repository for the [Zalando Tech Blog](https://tech.zalando.de/blog/) post ["Which shoe fits you?
+Comparing Akka Streams, Actors, and Plain Futures"](https://tech.zalando.de/blog/comparing-akka-streams-actors-and-plain-futures/).

 It provides a playground for playing around with the various ways of doing Scala concurrency.
 It can be used to familiarize yourself with the different concurrency concepts available to you in Scala.